ubirch/ubirch-admin-ui/README.md

 2. Server settings

-  change the settings, especially the url of the backend server in one of the following files:
+  change the settings, especially in one of the following files:

   *  settings/settings_dev.js
   *  settings/settings_int.js
   *  settings/settings_prod.js

+  especially change

+  * the url of the backend server in UBIRCH_API_HOST
+  * specify DEFAULT_DEVICE_TYPE_KEY if it doesn't equal to 'unknownDeviceTypeKey'

 3. Run deployment script

+For prod deployment execute

         ./deployWeb.sh

+For int deployment execute

+        ./deployWeb.sh int

 ## Contact